"Nowadays, energy-saving measures have a faster return on investment"

 - New deck and/or facades, with better insulating values.

 - Draft excluders and other energy-saving measures.
 Grants are often available for this from municipalities;

-- Apply a flat screen cloth to reduce the volume of the greenhouse;
+- Apply a horizontal screen to reduce the volume of the building;

 - Check the roof and facade for poly plates and renew if necessary.
-The best insulation is sandwich, if possible;
+The best insulation is sandwich.

 - If there is no insulating glass in the facades, make a double wall on the inside.
 In this way the appearance remains the same on the outside;